Insitec-MIS/Puzzle-Challenge/README.md

 **Dear Insitec MIS Candidate,**

+Insitec MIS is a research and development house with an ever-growing portfolio of projects that span a wide variety of exciting domains.
+To help us deliver all these projects we are always on the lookout for talented individuals with an interest in such things as: Machine Learning, Wireless Mesh Networks, Military Command and Control, Satellite Communications and Autonomous Vehicles (just to name a few!).

-**Thank you for making the time to have a crack at our little coding challenge!**
+**If you are such an individual we invite you have a crack our little coding challenge!**

-To start the challenge please use [this repository as a template](https://github.com/Insitec-MIS/Puzzle-Challenge/generate) to create a **private** repository under your own github account then add the following collaborators for review:
+Before you jump into the code please use [this repository as a template](https://github.com/Insitec-MIS/Puzzle-Challenge/generate) to create a **private** repo under your own github account then add the following collaborators for review:
  - [Heath-Insitec](https://github.com/Heath-Insitec)
  - [Adam-Insitec](https://github.com/Adam-Insitec)
  - [Lachlan-Insitec](https://github.com/Lachlan-Insitec)